There is something so timeless, so infinitely present about the sense of magic and wonder in a child’s eyes.

 Laura (who’s been here the longest) or perhaps Kiki – all the cool girls work at Twirl – would disappear with my little pile and return them beautifully gift-wrapped and personalised for each child.
 The kids would see the familiar wrapping on the presents, and their eyes would light up.

-I chose gift certificates for my growing grandkids this year.
-Ages 10, 11 and 13, I think they prefer making their own decisions regarding games and amusements, but I know they’ll all find something that inspires their sense of wonder at Twirl.
+I chose gift certificates for my growing grand-kids this year.
+Ages 10, 11 and 13, I think they prefer making their own decisions regarding games and amusements.
+I was going to make them some custom bobblehead figures but I think I’ll save that idea for next year instead.
+I know they’ll be grateful for whatever gift I give them though.
+They’re great kids!

 It’s my birthday week.
 I’m celebrating and I’m taking the week off.